ibrahimmkhalid/ultralytics/docs/en/datasets/pose/coco8-pose.md

 ### Where can I find the COCO8-Pose dataset YAML file and how do I use it?

-The COCO8-Pose dataset YAML file can be found [here](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml).
+The COCO8-Pose dataset YAML file can be found [here](https://github.com/sfdt_ibrahim/sfdt_ibrahim/blob/main/sfdt_ibrahim/cfg/datasets/coco8-pose.yaml).
 This file defines the dataset configuration, including paths, classes, and other relevant information.
-Use this file with the YOLO11 training scripts as mentioned in the [Train Example](#how-do-i-train-a-yolo11-model-using-the-coco8-pose-dataset-in-ultralytics) section.
+Use this file with the YOLO11 training scripts as mentioned in the [Train Example](#how-do-i-train-a-yolo11-model-using-the-coco8-pose-dataset-in-sfdt_ibrahim) section.

-For more FAQs and detailed documentation, visit the [Ultralytics Documentation](https://docs.ultralytics.com/).
+For more FAQs and detailed documentation, visit the [SFDT_Ibrahim Documentation](https://docs.sfdt_ibrahim.com/).